grazies/CodeLabs-GameDev-2-UnityWin10/README.md

 1. Navigate to the folder where your **VungleSDK.UnityPackage** is located.
 If you are using the one pulled with this repo, it is in the **Source/ExtraFiles/Vungle** folder.

-1. Click **Open** to add it to our Unity project.
+1. Click **Open** to add the package to our Unity project.

 1. After selecting the package, you will see the **Unity Import Dialog**.
-In Vungle's case, they ship one plugin for all platforms (iOS, Android, Windows).
+In Vungle's case, they ship code for all platforms (iOS, Android, Windows).
 This is fine for us.
 Click **Import** to import all the files.
-Let's now review the important ones (for Windows Store and Windows Phone) configurations.
+Let's now review the important ones (for Windows Store and Windows Phone) configurations; the files are in the Plugins folder.

 	 - Notice the files are under a **Plugins/Metro** folder structure.
 Unity follows a specific folder hierarchy and naming convention, with a folder name for each different target platform.
 Starting with Unity 5, the folder hierarchy is not required, as Unity allows you to configure it manually via the new Plugin inspector, but for ease of use, it is still handy to follow.
 You can find out more about these folder names in Unity's [Plugin Inspector documentation](http://docs.unity3d.com/Manual/PluginInspector.html).

 	 - There is a **UWP** folder.
 This is used for plugins for Universal (Windows 10) Projects.

-	 - There is a **WindowsPhone81** folder, since the plugin supports phone 8.1.
-We are not going to need that today, so <u>remove that Windows Phone 81 folder and its contents</u>.
+	 - There is a **WindowsPhone81** folder, since Vungle supports Windows Phone 8.1 too.
+We are not going to need that today, so <u>delete that Windows Phone 81 folder and its contents</u>.

-1. Let's now configure the rest of our SDK reference, pay close attention as there is a lot to learn here.
+1. Let's now configure the rest of our SDK references, pay close attention as there is a lot details here.
 Go to the **Plugins** Folder and notice the **VungleSDKProxy.dll.** This DLL since is at the root of the plugins folder right now is applicable to all platforms.
 Click the dll to see it's import settings, ensure the plugin's selected platform is Editor.
 This will be used only when running in the Editor.
+Click **Apply** after you make your changes.

 	![VungleSDKProxy Import Settings](./Images/VungleSDKProxy.png "VungleSDKProxy Import Settings")